Cephalowat/PSFalcon/cloud-connect-aws/README.md

 `-Id`: IDs of accounts to retrieve details

-`-Filter`: The filter expression that should be used to limit the results (when IDs are not provided)
+`-Filter`: The filter expression that should be used to limit the results

-`-Limit`: The maximum records to return [Default: 500] (when IDs are not provided)
+`-Limit`: The maximum records to return [Default: 500]

-`-Offset`: The offset to start retrieving records from [Default: 0] (when IDs are not provided)
+`-Offset`: The offset to start retrieving records from [Default: 0]

 ## Example
 ```powershell